winglessOracle/cub3d/README.md

 ## Running
 Run `./cub3d ./maps/maze.cub` to run the environment.
 You can change the map (maze.cub) to any maps in the maps folder.

+You can play with the values in the `config.h` file to tweak the screen position, size, movemnt rates and refresh rates. remember to use make re if you make changes here.

 ## Suggestions for performance improvements
 - Multithreading the pixelation of the main image.
 - Starting of with and initial pixelation of the ceiling and floor in stead of a per pixel calculation.

 ## Authors:
 - Christiaan Herrewijn